jackyzha0/jackyzha0.github.io/content/thoughts/information.md

 - number of words (numerical, length description)
 - etc

-When indexing, we want to
+When indexing, we want
-1. features that make document easy to find given some similarity measure between query and document (if a term is too broad, it would apply to too many documents)
+1. features that make a document easy to find given some similarity measure between query and document (if a term is too broad, it would apply to too many documents)
-2. have high discriminatory power so different documents are sufficiently distinct
+2. high discriminatory power so different documents are sufficiently distinct

 Specificity: degree to which a term is broad or narrow